 - Our ship had coupons for local shops, many of which offered free items with no obligation to purchase.

 - With so many amazing options in Ketchikan and all of the Alaska ports, there is bound to be the perfect tour for everyone.
 Best advice, be prepared before you go.
-Remember, internet access on the ship can be very expensive.
-It’s a good idea to pick up a guidebook before you sail.
+Remember, internet access on the ship can be very expensive, and not that good.

 If you enjoyed this page on Ketchikan shore excursions, please share it on social media including adding one of these images to Pinterest: